Commitment to fair pay and open data

 All our work – our urban health programmes, our charitable support for Guy’s and St Thomas’ NHS Foundation Trust and how we manage our endowment – is directed towards reducing health inequalities.

 This year we have begun to see real impact from our programmes on childhood obesity and multiple long-term conditions.
 From investing in new challenger food brands and supporting people’s health through meaningful employment to operating at scale through the nation’s largest investors, our work is at the leading edge of philanthropic practice.
-We also launched a third urban health programme on tackling the health effects of air pollution while laying the groundwork for a fourth programme focused on adolescent mental health.
+We also launched a third urban health programme on tackling the health effects of air pollution while laying the groundwork for a fourth programme focused on children’s mental health.